 Unlike smaller batteries, the large power source in your car cannot simply be thrown in the trash.
 However, many auto parts stores can take the battery off your hands and recycle it.
 Contact Arrotta's Automax & RV or do a little research to find a recycling center close to you.

 Get More Service Tips with Arrotta's Automax & RV

-Most drivers in the Spokane Valley, WA and Moses Lake, WA areas don’t have time to change their own batteries at home.
+Most drivers in the Spokane Valley, WA and Moses Lake, WA areas don’t have time to change their own batteries or rotate their tires at home.
 If this is true for you, schedule service with Arrotta's Automax & RV to have us take care of everything.